rabbitmq/rabbitmq-website/site/quorum-queues.md

 ## <a id="performance" class="anchor" href="#performance">Performance Characteristics</a>

-Quorum queues are designed to trade latency for throughput and have been tested and compared against durable [classic mirrored queues](./ha.html) in 3, 5 and 7 node configurations at several message sizes.
-In scenarios using both consumer acks and publisher confirms quorum queues have been observed to have equal or greater throughput to classic mirrored queues.
+Quorum queues are designed to trade latency for throughput and have been tested and compared against durable [classic mirrored queues](.ha.html) in 3, 5 and 7 node configurations at several message sizes.

+In scenarios using both consumer acks and publisher confirms quorum queues have been observed to have [superior throughput](https://blog.rabbitmq.com/posts/2022/05/rabbitmq-3.10-performance-improvements/) to classic mirrored queues.

 As quorum queues persist all data to disks before doing anything it is recommended